DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Methodology

 \paragraph{Learnable Parameter} Our optimization strategy treats the offsets and weights of each sample as independent, learnable parameters.
 Specifically, for each layer $l$ and for each of the $N_l$ sampling points within it, we simultaneously optimize both the 2D offset vector $\mathbf{o}_{l, i}$ and its corresponding scalar weight $w_{l, i}$.

 The complete set of learnable parameters for the entire model, denoted by $\Theta$, is therefore the collection of all such offset-weight pairs:

-\paragraph{Initialization} A robust parameter initialization is crucial for the stable convergence of the optimization.
+\paragraph{Initialization} A well-designed parameter initialization is crucial for stable optimization convergence.
 Heuristic methods, such as Kawase~\citep{kawase2003frame} and Dual Filtering~\citep{Martin2015dual}, have fixed schemes tailored to specific filter types; however, a general approach is required for arbitrary target kernels of different sizes.

 To address this, we propose a radial initialization strategy.
 The core idea is to initialize the sampling points in each layer to be uniformly distributed on the circumference of a circle, with the radius of this circle increasing linearly with the layer index.
 This progressive expansion ensures that the effective receptive field of the composite kernel grows with each subsequent layer, making the initial configuration capable of spanning a large-area target kernel from the outset.
 The radius for layer $l$, denoted $r_l$, is governed by a step size $\Delta_r$ derived from the target kernel's spatial extent and the total number of layers $L$ (see Appendix for derivation).
 The corresponding weights in each layer are initialized uniformly.